/r/ancientrome

 For memery on this topic see /r/RoughRomanMemes

 Don't promote your stuff in the sub.
-Posting or commenting your youtube channel / blog / insta / ebook / facebook / discord group / support group / self help or therapy enterprise, or any other form of self-interested service, platform or content will result in a permanent ban.
+Posting or commenting your youtube channel / blog / insta / ebook / facebook / discord group / book / product, or any other form of self-interested service, platform or content will result in an instant, permanent ban.

 The users dont like it.
 Dont post it here.